danielharrell/open-eyes-lect-2017-18/Open.md

 Awareness might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we were aware of anything else.
-But negation again risks half-comprehension; for underneath our awareness of anything else is an awareness we have of ourselves.
-And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.
+But negation here especially risks half-comprehension; for underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.

 In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning;
-and believes, without the blush of contradiction, that learning best happens among others yet only happens in oneself.
+and believes, without the blush of contradiction, that learning best happens among others; yet only happens in oneself.
 And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but instead face others at a table.